kaitanie/waterfront/root/readme.txt

   * Edit -> Eval as you type: When turned on (default) periodically evaluates your code.
 Boosts productivity as many errors are detected on the spot.
   * Syntax and Evaluation errors are displayed on: (1) The Problems window; (2) The line-number panel, as red markers.
   * Source -> Generate -> Proxy: Generates a proxy for the given list of super-types, with stub implementations for all abstract methods.
+  * F1: Doc or Reflection
-  * F1: Shows the doc (as per Clojure's (doc x) function) of the identifier under the caret.
+       Shows the doc (as per Clojure's (doc x) function) of the identifier under the caret.
-  * Source -> Reflect: Shows the synopsis of a Java class when the caret stands on a class symbol (e.g.: java.awt.Color).
+       Shows the synopsis of a Java class if there is a class symbol under the caret (e.g.: java.awt.Color).
   * CTRL+Space: Token-based auto completion.
   * Full parenthesis matching.
   * An extensible plugin architecture.